Fungal Ecology Lab (Rasmus Kjøller)

 Current funding includes four projects: Biological aggregate formation towards a healthy soil – AGGREGATE (NNF to 2025), Microbiome Assisted Triticum Resilience In X-dimensions – MATRIX (NNF, to 2025), Pesticide Effects on Agricultural Soil Ecosystems – GENPEASEII (MST, to 2026) and Above and belowground interactions in forests (DFF, to 2026).

 Contact Rasmus if you are interested in BSc or MSc projects on any aspect of fungal ecology.
-If you have a general idea of the topic, we can develop this into an exciting project together.
+If you have a general idea about what you would like to work with, we can develop this into an exciting project together.

 Current student’s projects includes: